 Citizens or residents of EU & Schengen countries do not need a visa.
 Passport-holders of 62 non-EU countries, including Canada, USA, New Zealand, Brazil or Ukraine can enter Germany visa-free and remain there for a period of 90 days within 6 months.
 If you’re not sure if you need a visa, please contact your local consulate.

-- Digital Nomad Girl finds the best cheap things to do in Berlin
+- VIDEO: Digital Nomad Girl finds the best cheap things to do in Berlin

 - Go local thanks to 600 tips in one app: Discover the capital’s neighborhoods with the app by visitBerlin.

 How to spend your free time in Berlin